OXID-eSales/oxideshop-user-documentation/operation/orders/overview-tab.rst

    :width: 650

 :guilabel:`Billing Address` |br|
 Displays the address to which the invoice for the order should be sent.
 The customer provides this address during registration in the shop or when buying something without registration.
-In addition, the customer's email address will be displayed as a link.
-Clicking on it opens a new email that you can use to send an invoice to the customer, for example.
+In addition, the customer's e-mail address will be displayed as a link.
+Clicking on it opens a new e-mail that you can use to send an invoice to the customer, for example.

 :guilabel:`Shipping Address` |br|
 Customers can specify or select a shipping address when placing an order if the products needs to be sent to an address other than the billing address.
 In this case, the shipping address will be displayed next to the billing address.